genbtc/goxgui/README.md

 Features
 --------
 * Create Stop-Loss market sell orders (new tab)
+* Stop-Gain market buy orders (just use a negative amount of BTC)
 * Display User Orders (new tab)
 * Display asks / bids (Order Book tab)
 * Ticker in Title bar (and new Ticker Tab with auto-refresh)